 It’s also got a standard price that’s hard to beat in this class of products, which is why we gave it our best value ranking.
 You can get much better, but you’d better be willing to pay for much better.
 Keep in mind that we’re ranking espresso makers as budget gadgets.

 Because it’s good for budgets, that means some drawbacks.
 We aren’t fans of the frothing wand.
 Those can be tricky, anyway, and can get clogged easily.
-It can also be a bit difficult to it work, and the parts wear out quickly if it gets a lot of use.
+It can also be a bit difficult to get it to work, and the parts wear out quickly if it gets a lot of use.

 If you asked us to rank portable espresso makers, the Barsetto Espresso & Coffee Machine would top that list.
 It might not make as great a cup of espresso as our best countertop units, but it does make a good cup of coffee and does it consistently.
 We also like its appearance.
 We’d go so far as to call it the Ferrari of portable espresso makers.
 It’s also specifically designed to work with K-Cups and coffee capsules, so if you’ve got a Nespresso or Keurig in your home as a primary coffee maker, you can use those pods in it.